Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 We want to be able to override the configuration of the virtually generated functions and data units that come out of a Metafunction.

+## GUI Design

+- Left side: Diagram Explorer (pan, zoom, select, add, remove, edit).
+Can also be maximized.
+When Printing, this is the only part of the UI included.
+- Mid-right: Property panels (the selected item in Diagram Explorer, plus each pinned property panel, all in a scrollable pane)
+- Far right: Navigator (filterable tree of all objects)

 ## Functions

 Functions have code blocks in a few types, and configuration variables which can be manually set or automatically filled.